bobbycomet/Griffin-Linux-Landing-Page/index.md

 - **Kernel Autotune** handles the low-level kernel settings, Zram/Zswap, BBR TCP, governors, HDD optimization, and automatically configures every kernel installed through XKM.
 It creates a config that can be edited and a state.json that is seen by other applications for system information and hardware information.
 - **System Tune** evolved from Game Tune Hub and brings the system together for gaming: one place to wrap Steam in Gamemode/Gamescope/Mangohud and view your Sentry and Kernel Autotune settings, and you can configure them.
 If Kernel Autotune is not installed, a new tab is used that replicates what Kernel Autotune does, but not to the full extent.
 - **Hardware Hub** brings hardware control, GitHub and stock kernel controllers (GitHub controllers: Xone, xpadneo, paroj/xpad, sim wheels with hid-tmff2), CPU, GPU, and WiFi (fixes Broadcom and Realtek common driver issues) into one place.
 Also a part of Griffin Hub.
 - **Fan Hub** stands on its own; fan and RGB control turned out to be too large to fit inside Griffin Hub.
-It replicates a Windows-like experience with fan control and RGB control.
+It replicates a Windows-like experience with fan control and RGB control, and runs on Ubuntu, Arch, Fedora, and any systemd-based distro.
 - **Grix** catches everything else: PipeWire fixes, drive health, capacity warnings, and a learn function that explains what's happening and why.
 Grix reads the `state.json` and gives you the system information in the GUI.
+Grix supports plugins, which is also the path for extending distro support beyond Ubuntu/Debian.
 - **Griffin Updater** evolved from Discord Updater.
 Checks an `apps.json` for a catalog, checks version numbers of debs/AppImages that are not in official apt repos and updates them accordingly.

 Full details on each tool are below.